-3. CANADIAN STANDARDS ASSOCIATION CAN / 080 SERIES - 21 WOOD PRESERVATION
+3. CANADIAN STANDARDS ASSOCIATION CAN / 080 SERIES - 21 WOOD PRESERVATION f) quality assurance and, when appropriate, conformity assessment.

 The CAN / CSA O80-Series Wood Preservation Standards are developed by the Technical Committee which operates under the authority of the Canadian Standards Association's, Strategic Steering Committee on Construction and Civil Infrastructure.
 The Committee is responsible for developing and maintaining standards for the preservative treatment of wood, including: